OFR intends to enhance legal advocacy, preserve families, educate and engage our communities, and instill a collaborative culture.

-The taskforce on the Uniform Representation of children and Parents in cases involving abuse and neglect was created by order of the Supreme Court of Oklahoma July 22, 2019.
+The taskforce on the Uniform Representation of Children and Parents in cases involving abuse and neglect was created by order of the Supreme Court of Oklahoma July 22, 2019.
 This 12 member task force has studied different models of representation to make a recommendation to the Supreme Court on the best representation model to help improve outcomes for children and families involved in the state child welfare system.
 An interim report was published in the August 2020 issue of the Oklahoma Bar Journal.

 The annual report was presented to the Supreme Court in February 2021.